NoodlesOfWrath/NoodlesOfWrath/README.md

 # About Me

-Hello there! 👋 I'm Ethan Almloff, a passionate programmer and AI enthusiast with a strong background in C#, Unity, Python, and Machine Learning.
+Hello there! 👋 I'm Ethan Almloff, a passionate programmer and AI enthusiast with a strong background in C#, Unity, Python, and Recently I've been sucked in by Rust.
 I'm dedicated to exploring the exciting intersections of technology, creativity, and artificial intelligence.

 ## Current Focus